Inversion (meteorology): Atmospheric consequences

 Temperature inversions stop atmospheric convection (which is normally present) from happening in the affected area and can lead to high concentrations of atmospheric pollutants.
 Cities especially suffer from the effects of temperature inversions because they both produce more atmospheric pollutants and have higher thermal masses than rural areas, resulting in more frequent inversions with higher concentrations of pollutants.
 The effects are even more pronounced when a city is surrounded by hills or mountains since they form an additional barrier to air circulation.
 During a severe inversion, trapped air pollutants form a brownish haze that can cause respiratory problems.
 The Great Smog of 1952 in London, England, is one of the most serious examples of such an inversion.
 It was blamed for an estimated 10,000 to 12,000 deaths.

 Sometimes the inversion layer is at a high enough altitude that cumulus clouds can condense but can only spread out under the inversion layer.
 This decreases the amount of sunlight reaching the ground and prevents new thermals from forming.
 As the clouds disperse, sunny weather replaces cloudiness in a cycle that can occur more than once a day.

+In winter, an inversion can lead to the development of ice pellets and freezing rain.
+Both these phenomena occur when snow melts in a warm layer aloft and falls into a colder layer near the surface.
+If the layer of cold air near the surface is thick enough, it will lead to the development of ice pellets as the raindrops re-freeze.
+A shallow layer does not give the raindrops enough time to freeze as they quickly fall through it, leading to the development of freezing rain.